Chief Presidential Secretary for Policy

 President Roh first created this post.
 The succeeding president Lee changed its status to the vice-ministerial level.
 President Moon returned this post to a ministerial-level position which was abolished under Park's administration.
 Moon's successor Yoon abolished the post following his promise to reduce the size of the presidential secretariat.
+However, Yoon revived this post in order to strengthen policy coordination.